Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cục trưởng Xuất nhập khẩu gợi mở giải pháp xây dựng chuỗi cung ứng, logistics bền vững sang châu Âu

-One is to stabilize freight rates and maritime surcharges.
+First, stabilize shipping rates and maritime surcharges.

 Sixth, develop a prevention and rapid response plan.

-Nine, international cooperation
+Ninth, international cooperation

 Strengthen international cooperation with European partners to share information and technology, and jointly develop sustainable standards and regulations.

-Eleven is green infrastructure development
+Eleven is green infrastructure development.

 Twelve is human resource training and development.

-By addressing these challenges strategically and effectively, building sustainable supply chains and logistics in the import and export of goods with the European region will become more feasible and contribute to global sustainable development.
+By addressing these challenges strategically and effectively, building sustainable supply and logistics chains in the import and export of goods with the European region will become more feasible and contribute to global sustainable development.

 Source: https://congthuong.vn/cuc-truong-xuat-nhap-khau-goi-mo-giai-phap-xay-dung-chuoi-cung-ung-logistics-ben-vung-sang-chau-au-333626.html